Cameron Brate Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In his one matchup against the Jets, Brate's 10 receiving yards total is 10.5 less than his over/under for Sunday's game (20.5).
+- Brate's 10 receiving yards in his one matchup against the Jets are 9.5 fewer than his over/under for Sunday's game.

-- Brate did not have a touchdown catch in that contest against the Jets.
+- Brate did not have a touchdown catch in that outing against the Jets.

-- The 267.9 passing yards the Jets allow per game makes them the NFL's 27th-ranked pass defense this season.

-- The Jets have surrendered 23 touchdowns through the air (1.5 per game).
-They are 16th in the NFL in that category.
+- With 23 passing TDs conceded this year, the Jets defense is ranked 16th in the NFL.

 Recent Performances

-- In last week's game against the Panthers, Brate was targeted four times and recorded two catches for 11 yards and scored one touchdown.
+- In last week's outing against the Panthers, Brate was targeted four times, totaling 11 yards on two receptions while scoring one touchdown.

-- Brate's stat line over his last three games includes six grabs for 44 yards and one touchdown.
-He put up 14.7 yards per game, and was targeted 12 times.
+- Brate has reeled in six passes (on 12 targets) for 44 yards (14.7 per game) and one touchdown over his last three outings.

 Brate's Tampa Bay Teammates